Classic Laya Trek

 Lunch, Dinner and Overnight at Resort.

+Drive 4 hours to Paro via Thimphu.
+On arrival in Paro commence sightseeing.
 A visit to the Memorial Chorten, Folk Heritage Museum and the Arts & Crafts centre is also included.
-The Memorial Chorten is a stupa built in memory of Bhutan's third king, the late Majesty, King Jigme Dorji Wangchuk, popularly regarded as the Father of modern Bhutan.
+The Memorial Chorten is a stupa built in memory of Bhutan’s third king, the late Majesty, King Jigme Dorji Wangchuk, popularly regarded as the Father of modern Bhutan.
 The paintings and statues inside the monument offer a deep insight into Bhuddhist philosophy.
 The Folk Heritage Museum was established in the year 2001.This museum houses some original and ancient artefacts used in the Bhutanese rural areas.
+Arts and Crafts School teaches the techniques of traditional thangkha paintings.
+One can see students at work producing intricate designs on cloth.

 Lunch, Dinner and Overnight at Resort.

+Transfer to airport where the guide will help you with the final departure formalities.
 On arrival at the Kathmandu airport meet, assist by our airport representative and transfer to Hotel.

 Check in at Hotel.
+Overnight at Hotel.

+After breakfast at the hotel transfer to airport fly to onward destination.
 We ensure that you will leave your hotel with cherishing memory and an experience of a lifetime.
 Our representative from Explorer Nepal will drive you to the airport in time for your flight back home.

 * Meet, assisted upon arrival at Kathmandu by our office representative.